Charles Barnard (castaway)

-Voyage Preparation
+Voyage preparation

 Charles Barnard made an agreement with Messrs.
 John B. Murray and Son about a sealing expedition.
 The agreement stated that the company would buy a vessel that Barnard approved of, fit the ship with the necessary equipment, and fully stock the ship.
 It also stated that the company was to receive 52% of all the proceeds from the skins and oils produced, and Barnard would receive the other 48%.
 Messrs.
-Murrays purchased the brig Nanina fitted her and filled her with supplies and provisions.
-Barnard's plan for sealing was upon first arriving to get as many seals skins as possible, and then have Nanina sail back to New York, while Barnard and other crewmates would stay on the island.
+Murrays purchased the brig Nanina, fitted her, and filled her with supplies and provisions.
+Barnard's plan for sealing was upon first arriving to get as many seal skins as possible, and then have Nanina sail back to New York, while Barnard and other crewmates would stay on the island.
 There they would continue to hunt seals while the ship sold the skins and oil and resupplied.
 Barnard chose Messrs, Fanning, Huner, and Peases to stay on the island with him when the ship left, and chose his father to sail Nanina to New York and back.

 Voyage

 Nanina's cargo was ready for her voyage on April 6, 1812.
 During the same day, Barnard had received information that Congress had passed an embargo on all vessels in the United States's harbours and waters.
 If the Collector of the port of New York was to receive official instructions from Washington, Barnard's voyage would not be allowed, which prompted him to go to Sandy Hook until the 12th.
 When the entire crew had arrived, Nanina departed and headed towards Cape de Verd Islands to gather salt for curing the seal skins and water.
 The crew consisted of Valentine Barnard (Charles Barnard's father), Edmund Fanning, Bazilla Pease, Henry Ingham, mate; John Wines, carpenter; Havens Tenant, Jacob Green, Henry Gilchrist, Andrew Lott, William Seaman, steward; and John Spear, cook.
-Nanina arrived at Bonavista after sailing for 35 days, and gathered salt, resupplied the hold, and brought a large supply of hogs, goats, fowls, and vegetables.
+Nanina arrived at Bonavista Island after sailing for 35 days, and gathered salt, resupplied the hold, and brought a large supply of hogs, goats, fowls, and vegetables.
 From there, the ship sailed to St. Jago and then sailed to the Falkland Islands.
 Several gales prevented the ship from sailing to the Falkland Islands until September 7, where Nanina anchored in Hooker's Harbor, New Island, at 2 P.M.